xonq/tutorials/repeatmodeler.md

 RepeatModeler -pa 8 -database <SCRATCH/OUTPUT/DIRECTORY/NAME> -engine ncbi 2>&1 | tee repeatmodeler.log
 ```

-Edit the command below and submit the job. *Remember, this command activates the container inside the job, but you do not activate the container to submit a job*
+Edit the command below and submit the job.
+Remember, you do not want the container active when submitting the job - the job itself calls upon the container.
+Confusing, yes, but what you are doing is 1. telling the computer to submit a command to the supercomputer job scheduler, 2. telling the job itself to invoke singularity, and 3. telling singularity to run your shell file prepared above.

 ```
 echo -e 'singularity exec /fs/project/PAS1046/software/containers/funannotate/funannotate_mask.sif bash <YOUR/CMD>.sh' | sbatch --time=100:00:00 --nodes=1 --ntasks-per-node=8 -A PAS<####> --job-name=repeatmodeler